 Planning for the future

-Westernport Water plans to test its connection to the pipeline that links the Victorian Desalination Plant to the Melbourne Water Supply System, accessing water for up to four months, from mid December 2019 to April 2020.
+Westernport Water tested its connection to the pipeline that links the Victorian Desalination Plant to the Melbourne Water Supply System, accessing water for up to four months, from mid December 2019 to April 2020.

 Frequently Asked Questions